app-nerds/anwag/README.md

 # App Nerds Web Application Generator

-The **App Nerds Web Application Generator**, or *anwag*, is a tool to generate and scaffold a web application written in Go and and VueJS.
+The **App Nerds Web Application Generator**, or *anwag*, is a tool to generate and scaffold a web application written in Go and and NerdwebJS.
 The stack looks a little something like the following.

-* Go 1.16 for building your API
+* Go 1.18 for building your API
+  * Build RESTful endpoints using [Nerdweb](https://github.com/app-nerds/nerdweb)
+  * Build GraphQL APIs using [gqlgen](https://gqlgen.com)
-* VueJS 2 for building reactive Javascript applications
+* [NerdwebJS](https://github.com/app-nerds/nerdwebjs) for building basic, vanilla-JS SPA web applications
-* Bootstrap 4 for a great CSS foundation
-* FontAwesome 5 for an icon library
-* moment.js for date handling
-* vue-loading-overlay to provide a spinner library.
-Already wired up for HTTP requests!
-* vue-resource 1.5 for easy HTTP AJAX stuff
-* vue-router 3 for Single Page Application routing
-* vue-session for persisting data to local storage
-* vuex 3 for state management

 ## Installation

 ```
-go get -u github.com/app-nerds/anwag
+go install github.com/app-nerds/anwag@latest
 ```

 ## Usage